grafos-ml/frappe/doc/src/tutorial.rst

 .. code-block:: python
    :linenos:

-    #item model2
+    #items model2
     {"item1": array([[  0.9,   0.9,   0.2]]),
      "item3": array([[  0.1,   0.1,   0.1]])}

 Next, it constructs a single one-to-one IdMap that maps these string ids, to an internal integer id.
-This internal id represents an row in the matrix.
+This internal id represents a row in the matrix.
 In our case we would have a double dictionary mapping:

 .. code-block:: python
    :linenos:

 	{"item1" : 0, "item2": 1, "item3": 2, "item5": 3}
+	{0: "item1", 1: "item2", 2: "item3", 3: "item5"}

+We need double map as we will have to go from row ids to item ids and back in various parts of the code.
 For each of the predictor we construct an item matrix using the IdMap:

 .. code-block:: python